Merging Sightseeing and Relaxation: 7 Strategies for a Balanced Vacation

 #1: Prioritize must-see attractions

 When planning your trip itinerary, make sure to identify your must-see attractions.
-Prioritize must-do activities and plan your travel days around them to ensure you experience everything you wish.
+Prioritize must-do activities and plan your travel days around them to make you experience everything you want to.
+Or at least, mostly everything.

-3. Schedule these top sites into your itinerary, dividing your days into morning and afternoon sightseeing time blocks leaving room for downtime.
+- Schedule these top sites into your itinerary, dividing your days into morning and afternoon sightseeing time blocks, leaving room for downtime.

 #2: Schedule downtime

 After adding must-do sites to your itinerary, actively plan relaxation periods.
 This could be a leisurely morning in a café, an afternoon nap at your hotel before an evening activity, or a walk.
-Treating relaxation time with the same importance as sightseeing ensures you won’t skip it when the schedule gets tight.
+Treating relaxation time with the same importance as sightseeing helps you make sure you won’t skip it when the schedule gets tight.

 On trips of 5 to 7 days or longer, consider dedicating a full day or a couple of afternoons to relaxation or spontaneous exploration.
 This will ensure you’ll have plenty of opportunities to recharge.